mpkondrashin/cia/README.md

 (decision is made to submit file for analysis or not).
 If non of the rules matches, default action is **no to submit file**.

+## Reduce overblocking

+If CIA is falesly considers some files malicious followin options are available (in order from wider to more granular approach):

+1. Change this file check result to allowed in "allow" section of cia.yaml
+2. Configure to skip this file folder in cia.yaml
+3. Configure not to submit this file path in filters.yaml
+4. Configure not su submit this file type in filters.yaml
+5. Change this file hash entry in cache database to status=4 and risk_level=0